AuroraMaster/react-native-ohos-library/en/react-native-vector-icons.md

 ## Known Issues

-- [ ] getImageSource 和 getImageSourceSync 原生方法可以将字体文件绘制成 Bitmap 位图供 `Image` 组件使用，Harmony OS 侧暂时不支持
+- [ ] The native methods **getImageSource** and **getImageSourceSync** can be used to draw a font file into a bitmap for the `Image` component to use.
+Currently, the HarmonyOS platform does not support this feature.

 ## Others